Sousastep/SousaFX-docs/docs/content/install.rst

 15. If the :ref:`Black Octopus Drum Loops are installed <blackoctopus>` then drum clips will be available in session view, but if they're missing then feel free to delete them and add your own.

-16. `Live Link <https://help.ableton.com/hc/en-us/articles/209072789-Enabling-Link-in-Live>`_ should auto-enable thanks to the M4L device in the "tempo" track.
+16. `Live Link <https://help.ableton.com/hc/en-us/articles/209072789-Enabling-Link-in-Live>`_ should auto-enable thanks to the M4L device in the :ref:`"tempo" track <autolink>`.

 17. Once SousaFX is running, open the :ref:`Audio IO Status window <Audio IO Status>`.